sxiii/linux-downloader/README.md

 ```

 ## Requirements:
 * Basic stuff: linux, bash, curl, wget, awk, grep, xargs, pr (these tools usually are preinstalled on linux)
+* Additional: html2text (required to download recent Fedora)
-* Additional: some distros are shared as archive.
+* Some distros are shared as archive.
 So you'll need xz for guix, bzip2 for minix, zip for haiku & reactos, and, finally 7z for kolibri.

 ## Currently supported distributions
 If you can't find your favourite linux distro in here, please create a github issue with details about it or add support for it yourself and do a pull request.